 Not long ago it was rare to see families at the NYC Pride March.
 No longer.
-Every year, increasing numbers of LGBTQ couples, now legally married with children—some with queer and trans children!—celebrate alongside their families.
+Every year, increasing numbers of LGBTQ couples, now legally married with children—and some with queer and trans children—celebrate alongside their families.
 As a result, Pride Week has added events and performances of interest to all ages.
-Nevertheless, parents may wonder if the March is appropriate for children?
-And how should parents navigate such a chaotic day with their families?
-If you’re an LGBTQ parent of a young person thinking about coming to Pride for the first time, here are a few tips to keep in mind when you attend the March.
+Nevertheless, parents may wonder if the March is appropriate for children.
+How should parents navigate such a chaotic day with their families?
+If you’re an LGBTQ parent thinking about coming to Pride for the first time, here are a few tips to keep in mind when you attend the March.

 If you’re attending the March with younger children, consider dressing them in distinctive attire to make them easier to spot in a crowd.
 Be sure children have your phone number and contact info on them, and agree in advance on a meeting place in case anyone gets lost.
 Also remember to bring sunscreen and earplugs.
 It’s going to be hot, and it’s going to get loud!

 Yes, Pride is a blast, but your kids should also understand the significance of the event.
 The March began in 1970 as a way for LGBTQ people to assert their rights on the one-year anniversary of the Stonewall uprising.
 And 2019’s March celebrates the 50th anniversary of this landmark event in LGBTQ history.
 For more information, visit nycpride.org.

 On the one hand, Pride is a glorious celebration of freedom of expression; on the other, some attendees will be scantily clad.
 (It is Pride, after all!)
 So it’s best to prepare your children in advance.
 Think about this as an opportunity to discuss important issues such as personal choice and body shaming, as well as a way to address cultural differences.

 Leave your car at home.
 NYC's vast public transit system is your friend during the March; streets become quite crowded, particularly in and around Chelsea and the West Village.